2010 Houston Astros season: April

-The Astros began 2010 playing the San Francisco Giants at home, but lost 5–2 on Opening Day to Tim Lincecum, who pitched 7 shutout innings and earning the win for the Giants.
+The Astros commenced 2010 challenging the San Francisco Giants at home for Opening Day, on April 5, but lost 5–2 as two-time defending Cy Young Award winner Tim Lincecum worked for the Giants.
+Lincecum hurled 7 shutout innings and earned the victory for the Giants.
+Roy Oswalt made his eighth successive Opening Day start, extending his club record for Astros hurlers.
 The Astros would drop the second one as well 4–0 to Barry Zito, who pitched six shutout innings, and got swept at home the next game 10–4 after giving up 2 runs in the eighth and 4 in the ninth.

 They lost to J. A. Happ, who pitched five shutout innings and would be traded in July to the Astros, and the Philadelphia Phillies 8–0 in the first game.
 The Astros had a 5–4 lead going into the 7th inning in the second game, but gave up 3 runs in the 7th and 2 in the 9th and lost 9–6.
 In the final game of the series, the Phillies' Roy Halladay pitched a complete game allowing only one run to win 2–1, to sweep the Astros and give them a six-game losing streak.

 Going on the road for the first time this season, the Astros visited Busch Stadium to face the St. Louis Cardinals for a three-game series.
 The Astros lost 5–0 in game one of the series, as Adam Wainwright pitched 8 shutout innings to get the win.
 In the second game, the Astros scored 1 in the first and the Cardinals scored 2 in the first.
 Those would be the only runs scored in the game, as the Cardinals won 2–1.
 The Astros were in danger of being swept by the Cardinals, until the Astros won 5–1 on the back of Bud Norris's 5 innings, allowing only 1 unearned run.
 This win snapped an 8-game losing streak to begin the season, in which they failed to score in 3 of the games and scored 1 run or less 5 times.